OmniSharp/omnisharp-vim/README.md

 * Simple syntax error highlighting
 * Integrated xbuild/msbuild (can run asynchronously if vim dispatch is installed)
 * Code formatter
-* Add file to project (currently will only add .cs files to a .csproj file)
+* Add currently edited file to the nearest project (currently will only add .cs files to a .csproj file) :OmniSharpAddToProject
 * Add reference.
 Supports project and file reference.
 GAC referencing todo.
 	* Usage: :OmniSharpAddReference path_to_reference